nriesco/jsdoc2vuepress/README.md

 # jsdoc2vuepress

-Vuepress-compatible markdown generator for jsdocs comments.
+If you use [JSDoc](https://jsdoc.app) annotations and [Vuepress](https://vuepress.vuejs.org) to generate your docs, this is for you.

+jsdoc2vuepress will read your library's JSDoc annotations and generate the necessary markdown data to work in vuepress.
+It will also make [Vuepress flowchart plugin](https://github.com/ulivz/vuepress-plugin-flowchart) annotations work and create a coverage report to easily add it to your docs.

-It is a simple wrapper for JSDoc2MD, with a couple of changes
+jsdoc2vuepress is simple wrapper for JSDoc2MD, with some changes:
-1. Instead of using the signature as the "title" it will "demote" it to a simple paragraph (italics) and the name of the function is used as the title
+1. Instead of using the method's signature as the "title" it will "demote" it to a simple paragraph (italics) and the name of the function is used as the title.
+This will avoid having long titles in the table of contents / sidebar menu.
-2. The resulting output is modified changing `**Flowstart**:` into a vuepress-flowchart-plugin compatible version (`@flowstart`).
+2. The output is modified so `**Flowstart**:` is changed back into a vuepress-flowchart-plugin compatible version (`@flowstart`).
 Same thing for `Flowend`.
-3. The defaults are compatible with lib-template project (still private, soon will be public)
+3. The defaults are compatible with yalt4node project (still private, soon will be public)

 ## Usage